 But, it didn’t get boring or defeat the fact that it was a living work of art.

 It actually brought some life into the place which had been abandoned all those years ago.

 A fitting tribute to Maharishi Mahesh Yogi’s legacy and memory.

 Save this Beatles Ashram in Rishikesh guide for later

-Undoubtedly, the Beatles Ashram in Rishikesh made it’s the mark of universal fame after the Beatles paid it a visit almost 50 years ago.
+Undoubtedly, the Beatles Ashram in Rishikesh made its mark of universal fame after the Beatles paid it a visit almost 50 years ago.

 Although it is abandoned today, there is still a great feeling when you venture around here.

 It must have been an awesome community of spiritual awakening and souls looking to find peace of mind in this crazy world that we live in.

 Although an expensive attraction in terms of Indian tourist prices it is well worth a visit if you find yourself in Rishikesh, the home of yoga.